yliu38/EGNF/README.md

 write.table(url,"url_train.csv", sep=",",  col.names=F, row.names = F)
 ```

-### other files needed for network construction in GNN task
+### Other files needed for network construction in GNN task
 A sample label file for the whole set, training set and testing set.
 There are two columns, the first column for sample id and the second one is for group label.

 ## Neo4j graph network building and graph algorithm implementation
 Open the neo4j software --> click the project made --> click the "..." on the right --> Open floder Import --> move the files including url_train.csv, folder for hierarchical trees to the import directory

 Open terminal, run python scripts
-### build networks and implement graph-based algorithms
+### Build networks and implement graph-based algorithms

 **Bash code:**
 ```python